Learnosity/learnosity-sdk-python/README.md

 ## Overview: what does it do?
 The Learnosity Python SDK makes it simple to interact with Learnosity APIs.

-This package was based on the [PHP SDK](https://github.com/Learnosity/learnosity-sdk-php), with some small adjustments to be more Pythonic.

 ![image-concept-overview.png](docs/images/image-concept-overview.png)

 It provides a number of convenience features for developers, that make it simple to do the following essential tasks: